BramVan-Oosterhout/katacoda-scenarios/testFoswiki/step3.md

 You can see what is configured using:
 `grep -v '#' /etc/apache2/conf-available/foswiki.conf | grep -v '^$' | less`{{execute}}
 Note that there is no Virtual host.
-Foswiki is available on ort 80 in directory foswiki.
+Foswiki is available on port 80 in directory foswiki.
 Enable the configuration with `a2enconf foswiki`{{execute}} and start apache with `service apache2 restart`{{execute}}.